 Medical Isotope Production

-Building India's first domestic fast-neutron isotope factory — reducing 100% import dependency for critical cancer diagnostics.
+Building domestic fast-neutron isotope capacity in India — reducing import dependency for critical cancer diagnostics and therapeutics.

 The Challenge